Chrást (Plzeň-City District): Geography

 Chrást is located about 9 km northeast of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is the hill Chlum at 412 m above sea level.
 The municipality is situated on the right bank of the Berounka River, which flows along the northern municipal border.
 The Klabava River flows along the eastern municipal border and then joins the Berounka.

 History

 The first written mention of Chrást is in a deed of King Wenceslaus I from 1242.
 Until 1434, the village was owned by a family that called themselves Lords of Chrást.
 Between 1434 and 1514, the owners of Chrást often changed.
 In 1514, the village was acquired by the city of Plzeň.

 Transport

 Chrást is located on the railway line Radnice–Bezdružice via Plzeň.

 Sights

-Chrást is poor in monuments.
-The most valuable building is Jílek's Watermill.
+The most valuable building of Chrást is Jílek's Watermill.
 It is a villa with Art Nouveau and Cubist elements, dating from 1920.
 Other parts of the area (mill building and barns) date from the second half of the 19th century.
 The mill contains partially preserved original technical equipment.